 Maxwell was responsible for compiling information obtained by other huts and inputting them into the Bombe machine.
 Her most significant accomplishment came on May 7, 1945.
-While working alongside Intelligence Corps member Asa Briggs, her station received an uncoded message from Admiral Karl Dönitz, Hitler’s successor and President of Germany, announcing the country’s unconditional surrender.
+While working alongside Intelligence Corps member Asa Briggs, her station received an uncoded message from Admiral Karl Dönitz, the German Führer’s successor and President of Germany, announcing the country’s unconditional surrender.

 Helene Aldwinckle was recommended by Aberdeen University Principal William Hamilton Fyte, in part due to her memory and interest in languages.
 She was selected by Stuart Milner-Barry to become a permanent Foreign Office Civil Servant and sent to Bletchley Park in the summer of 1942.